kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

   expansions of the `<Verbs, APIGroups, APIVersions, Resource>` tuple in each Rule are valid.
 We need to document the best practice.

-## Synchronization of AdmissionControlConfiguration
+## Synchronization of admission control configurations

-If the `initializer admission controller` and the `generic webhook admission controller` watch the `AdmissionControlConfiguration` and act upon deltas, their cached version of the configuration might be arbitrarily delayed.
+If the `initializer admission controller` and the `generic webhook admission controller` watch the admission control configurations and act upon deltas, their cached version of the configuration might be arbitrarily delayed.
 This makes it impossible to predict what initializer/hooks will be applied to newly created objects.

-To make the behavior of `initializer admission controller` and the `generic webhook admission controller` predictable, we let them do a consistent read (a "LIST") of the AdmissionControlConfiguration every 1s.
+To make the behavior of `initializer admission controller` and the `generic webhook admission controller` predictable, we let them do a consistent read (a "LIST") of the InitializerConfiguration and ExternalAdmissionHookConfiguration every 1s.
 If there isn't any successful read in the last 5s, the two admission controllers block all incoming request.
 One consistent read per second isn't going to cause performance issues.

 In the HA setup, apiservers must be configured with --etcd-quorum-read=true.